 Dr. Terry Simpson is on the team that is to qualify Gastric Plication surgery...

 ...for insurance coverage in the United States.
 As usual, Dr. Simpson is at the inception of the latest bariatric surgical science well before any other surgeon in Arizona.
 As with Lap-band surgery which he pioneered in Arizona, he has more experience with Gastric Plication than any other surgeon in the area.
-The group that Dr. Simpson works with reports a 65% one year excess body weight loss with Gastric Plication surgery (same amount as seen with gastric bypass and more than Lap Band).
-This group's complication rate was very low with the most common complaint being nausea and vomiting the first week after surgery (in less than 3 percent of patients studied and as the technique evolved that number decreased).
+The group that Dr. Simpson works with reports a 65% one year excess body weight loss with Gastric Plication surgery (same amount as seen with RNY bypass and more than Lap Band).
+This group's complication rate was very low with the most common complaint being nausea and vomiting the first week after the operation (in less than 3 percent of patients studied and as the technique evolved that number decreased).
 Dr. Simpson's work in this research assures he knows and applies the latest surgical technology when performing Gastric Plication surgery.
-Keep in mind that this surgery has been performed worldwide for over a decade.
+Keep in mind that this procedure has been performed worldwide for over a decade.

 Gastric Plication (Imbrication) resembles Gastric Sleeve surgery

 Gastric sleeve surgery requires a portion of the stomach be stapled or removed to decrease volume.
 Ninety percent of the stomach is isolated or removed.
-After surgery the reduced stomach holds 4-8 ounces.
+After the operation the reduced stomach holds 4-8 ounces.
 The obvious advantage of Gastric Plication is the stomach is reduced by simply folding it into itself.
 None of the stomach is damaged by staples or being removed.

 Gastric Plication eliminates many complications associated with Lap-band surgery

 Performed through a laparoscope, Gastric Plication is minimally invasive.
 The stomach is folded into itself, limiting the capacity of the stomach from about 50 ounces to 4 to 8 ounces.
-No cutting or stapling is performed so the risk of complications are obviously much smaller than traditional gastric bypass operations.
-Lap-band surgery is unique in that it requires implantation of the gastric band around the top of the stomach.
+No cutting or stapling is performed so the risk of complications are obviously much smaller than traditional bypass operations.
+Lap-band surgery is unique in that it requires implantation of a device around the top of the stomach.
 The fill port is also implanted and attached to the Lap-band by a tube.
 Some patients have very low tolerance to these implants and the band must be removed when rejected by their body.
 A very few patients don't deal well with the fill procedure.
 To adjust the Lap-band saline solution is injected through the skin into the fill port.
 The Lap-band fill procedure is easily tolerated by most patients.
 But every once in while a patient has problems with the injection.
 Gastric plication only requires simple sutures (stitches) that are typically never rejected by the human body.
 It requires no maintenance (such as fills).

 The advantages of Gastric Plication over Lap-band and bypass surgeries: